FMLA Texas: Everything You Need to Know

 What Is Texas FMLA?

-Texas FMLA is the abbreviated term for the Family and Medical Leave Act and the specifics of the act relevant in the state of Texas.
+FMLA Texas is the abbreviated term for the Family and Medical Leave Act and the specifics of the act relevant in the state of Texas.
 The act entitles employees to unpaid leave from work in the event of a serious medical condition suffered by the employee or the employee's family.
-This article will breakdown everything you need to know about FMLA Texas.

 What Is FMLA?